Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-Similarly to an ocean filled with water droplets, a network is built from layers:
+Similarly to an ocean filled with droplets, a network is built from layers:

 ... so: